autofeedback-exercises/website/Hypothesis.md

-  click F "hypothesis/extensions2.html" "Suggested extension activities on performing hypothesis tests using the t-distribution" click G "hypothesis/homogeneity_tests_report.pdf" "An example report on the statitsical tests for homogeneity between distribtuions" click H "README.md" "Colab exercises to introduce you to the basics of performing hypothesis tests to test whether two distributions are the same or different" click I "hypothesis/extensions3.html" "Suggested extension activities that recommend statistics from other hypothesis tests that you could  investigate in the way I have investigated the standard normal, t-distribution and chi2-distribution in my example reports"
+  click F "hypothesis/extensions2.html" "Suggested extension activities on performing hypothesis tests using the t-distribution" click G "hypothesis/homogeneity_tests_report.pdf" "An example report on the statitsical tests for homogeneity between distribtuions" click H "README.md" "Colab exercises to introduce you to the basics of performing hypothesis tests to test whether two distributions are the same or different" click I "hypothesis/extensions3.html" "Suggested extension activities on investigating statistics for other hypothesis tests"
 ```